-Hywel Tudor is a deferred pensioner member of the EAPF having previously worked for the NRA and Environment Agency in Wales.
-Hywel joined the Pensions Committee and Pension Board in 2015, having previously gained over 15 years' experience as a Pension Trustee on the Board of the Arts Council Retirement Plan.
-He has attended various pension training events including the three day LGPS Trustee Training Fundamentals course.
-Hywel is a qualified accountant (FCMA, CGMA) by profession with senior experience in the public, private and charity sectors.
-Prior to retirement he was Director of Finance & Resources for the Arts Council of Wales.
+Hywel Tudor is a deferred pensioner member of the EAPF having previously worked for the National Rivers Authority and Environment Agency in Wales.
+He was a Pension Trustee on the Board of the Arts Council Retirement Plan for over 15 years and joined the EA Pension Committee and Pension Board in 2015.
+During this time, he attended numerous pension training events and gained wide ranging experience.
+A qualified accountant (FCMA, CGMA) with senior management experience in the public, private and charity sectors, he was prior to retirement the Director of Finance & Resources for the Arts Council of Wales.
+Hywel currently holds independent non-executive roles with the National Library of Wales and with Sport Wales.

 Phil Lodge has been an active member of the LGPS since 1992 and joined the Pensions Committee in 2018.
-He has received general and LGPS pension management training.
-Phil is currently Deputy Director in National Operations where he leads the water company regulation, and the Water Resources, Water Quality and Evidence delivery programmes for the operational business.
-Phil has been a trustee of a number of charities and sat on the General Council of the Chartered Institution of Wastes Management (CIWM) for 12 years, was South West Chair from 2005-2008, and elected a Fellow in 2012.
-He holds an Honours Degree in Environmental Science and Master's Degree in Business Administration.
+He has received general pension management training.
+Phil is currently a Director in Local Operations where he leads the Strength-in-Place Operations' Improvement Programme.
+Phil has been a trustee of a number of charities and sat on the General Council of the Chartered Institution of Wastes Management (CIWM) for 12 years, was CIWM South West Chair from 2005-2008, and elected a Fellow in 2012.
+He holds an Honours Degree in Environmental Science, a Master's Degree in Business Administration and is a Chartered Environmentalist.
 Phil represents the Environment Agency's Executive on the Pensions Committee.

-Rachael Cunningham succeeded Kevin Ingram as Executive Director of Finance and Corporate Services.
-She joins NRW from the DVLA where she has worked since 2003 becoming the agency's Finance Director in December 2013.
-Prior to that she held several senior finance positions in the private sector and in a wide-ranging variety of other sectors including manufacturing and interior design.
-Rachael is an ICAEW chartered accountant with a BSc Hons degree in Chemistry from Imperial College, London.
-She will steer the transformation of the finance and ICT teams and manage the internal audit, estates and facilities management teams.
+Rachael Cunningham joined NRW as Executive Director of Finance and Corporate Services, Natural Resources Wales in 2020 having previously worked as Finance Director at the DVLA.
+Prior to that she held several senior finance positions in the private and public sectors, including manufacturing and interior design.
+She is a strategic finance leader, with a focus on business transformation.
+Rachael is an ICAEW Chartered Accountant with a BSc Hons Degree in Chemistry from Imperial College, London.

 Veronica James was appointed to the Pensions Committee as a member representative in May 2019.
 She has been a member of the LGPS since 2012 and is also a deferred member of LGPS from a previous employment.
-Veronica is currently a Planning Specialist in Thames Area and is Planning Manager for the Oxford Flood Alleviation Scheme and for the Thames Valley Flood Scheme.
-She attended a series of LGPS induction training courses run by the Local Government Association in autumn 2019 which increased her understanding of her role on the Pensions Committee and her responsibilities.
-She looks forward to continuing to develop her knowledge and understanding as a Trustee.
+Veronica is currently a Planning Specialist in Thames Area and is Planning Manager for the Oxford Flood Alleviation Scheme.
+She attended a series of LGPS induction training courses run by the Local Government Association in autumn 2019 which increased her understanding of her role and responsibilities on the Pensions Committee.
+She is continuing to develop her knowledge on pension management as this will help her carry out her duties effectively as a committee member.